Chathuga/Major-league-Hackathon-Project/README.txt

 3. put the desired files into the input folder that has been created

-4. open and modify the "config.json" file inputing the desired tags in the same format of the "example#" tags
+4. open and modify the "config.json" file inputing the desired tags in the same format of the "example#" tags (Try to be discriptive yet consise)

 5. REMEMBER to save the config file befor running the accessing the link and starting the run